exercism/javascript/concepts/array-analysis/introduction.md

 ## `findIndex`

 > The findIndex() method returns the index of the first element in the array that satisfies the provided testing function.
-Otherwise, it returns -1, indicating that no element passed the test. - [MDN][mdn-find-index]
+Otherwise, it returns -1, indicating that no element passed the test. [^5]

 ```javascript
 const numbers = [1, 3, 5, 7, 9];